FatemeZamanian/SentenceMaker-socket/README.md

 ## SentenceMaker-socket
 #This is a two-player game between you (client) and the server...

- --First run This command :
+First run This command :
 ```
 python server.py
 ```